alchemyplatform/alchemy-mcp-server/README.md

 What tokens does wallet 0xabcd...6789 hold across Ethereum and Base?

-Get me the transaction history for 0x9876...5432 from the last week.
+Get me the transaction history for 0x9876...5432.

 Show me the price history of Ethereum from January 1st to today with daily intervals.

+Get me Bitcoin price data for the last week with hourly intervals.

+Show me ETH price performance for the past month.

+What ERC-20 transfers happened to address 0x1234...5678 in the last 100 blocks?
 ```

 ## API Reference